Crashededed/ML-Powered_File_Prioritization_Engine/README.md

 python src/train_models.py
 ```

-> **⚠️ Important:** After retraining the models, you must recompile the C++ payload (using the CMake Build step) to ensure the updated weights in `ModelWeights.h` are included in the executable.
+> **⚠️ Important:** After retraining, you must recompile the C++ payload (using **CMake: Build**) to include the updated weights in the executable.

 ## ▶️ Running the Payload:

 Once compiled (via either method), you can run the standalone binary from any standard terminal.
 By default, it will scan the ./test_data directory and output the top 10 files for each target context (Finance, HR, IT).

 After building, run the binary from the project root.
 You can specify a different path or number of top files using command-line arguments: